Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Close Calls and Happy Accidents

 Sure, there were still mishaps—the paint dripped a little, and one leg ended up an eighth of an inch longer than the others.
 Frank told me to troubleshoot it later, suggesting some felt pads would hide the flaws.
 I was originally horrified, but it made me chuckle.
-Who knew the heart of woodworking was more about embracing those imperfections?
+Who knew the heart of woodworking was more about embracing those ?

 By the end of that week, I had myself a table.
 And I sat back in my chair, nursing a cup of coffee, staring at my creation like it was the Mona Lisa.
 I felt like I had challenged myself and found a piece of art that represented the lengths I was willing to go for something that was truly “me.”